FaisalAhmed123/Instagram-Unfollow/README.md

 ### Step 4: Run the Script

-1. Copy the entire script
+1. Copy the entire script from the main file
 2. Paste it into the browser console
 3. Press Enter to run